When speaking about augmentative communication, we often hear experts advocate for a "robust" vocabulary for AAC communicators.

 Don't want these phrases board linked to a speech board?
 No problem, make them accessible as part of your CoughDrop sidebar so you have quick access without cluttering up your main board set.

-When it really come down to it, communication is about words so having a truly "robust" vocabulary is essential.
+When it really comes down to it, communication is about words so having a truly "robust" vocabulary is essential.

 And we're proud to be part of that solution.